There are four main steps in the review of proposed harvest areas on Crown lands.

 Step 1.
 The Crown land Licensee develops proposed harvest areas and prescriptions based on Pre-Treatment Assessment (PTA) and the Forest Management Guides (FMG), subject to all requirements for operating on Crown lands.

-The Pre-Treatment Assessment (PTA) is an analysis of data that is collected on-site in the forest using typical forest measurement techniques in order to determine the most appropriate forest management treatment.
+The Pre-Treatment Assessment (PTA) is an analysis of data that is collected on-site by a forest professional who is trained and certified to carry out PTAs.
+PTAs use typical forest measurement techniques in order to determine the most appropriate forest management treatment for each site.
 These measurements include identifying tree species, diameter, height, condition of the trees, and soil type.
-This data is processed either manually or automatically through forest management guides (FMG) that are designed for various forest types.
-The FMG will determine the harvest treatment that best emulates the natural disturbance regimes to support ecological processes and to identify silviculture prescriptions that protect and/or encourage natural regeneration or identify sites for manual tree planting.
+This data is applied through forest management guides (FMG) which are based on decades of forest research and are designed for various forest types.

-To learn more about the PTA please visit http://novascotia.ca/natr/forestry/programs/timberman/pta.asp.
+To learn more about the PTA and the FMG please visit https://novascotia.ca/natr/forestry/programs/timberman/pta.asp.

 Step 2.
 Department of Natural Resources (NR&R) resource management professionals review every proposed harvest plan as part of the Integrated Resource Management (IRM) review process and determine if the plan is appropriate and meets all requirements for operating on Crown lands.
 The IRM team considers many things including (but not limited to): the provincial strategic forest management plan, property lines and land ownerships, adjacency to protected areas, wildlife habitat, geological information, known recreational activities, areas of significance to Mi’kmaq, and requirements for Special Management Practices (SMP).

 To learn more about SMP please visit https://novascotia.ca/natr/wildlife/habitats/terrestrial/